KyloIO/kylo-docs/installation/ManualDeploymentGuide.rst

 **SSL Configuration**

 Vault certificate should be imported into Kylo truststore.
-Use following properties to change set up truststore:
+Use following properties to set up truststore:

   - ``vault.trustStoreDirectory`` truststore directory
   - ``vault.trustStoreName`` truststore file name in truststore directory